emmerichmtm/Riesz1DPolytime/README.md

 This reference implementation uses floating point capacities.
 For rational input points and fixed positive integer `s`, all capacities can instead be represented exactly as rational numbers; the same graph construction combined with an exact polynomial-time max-flow algorithm gives a standard Turing-polynomial algorithm.

-## Acknowledgement

-The sorted-index lattice viewpoint was suggested by Sanchayan Dutta, University of California, Davis, in a MathOverflow discussion.
-The key point is to view fixed-cardinality feasible sets as a distributive lattice of increasing index vectors, rather than as a cardinality slice of the Boolean lattice.